Bruins vs. Canadiens Prediction & Picks - November 18

 Bruins vs. Canadiens Predictions for Saturday

-Our computer model for this matchup predicts a final result of Bruins 5, Canadiens 1.
+Our computer model for this encounter calls for a final result of Bruins 5, Canadiens 1.

 - Moneyline Pick: Bruins (-275)